That’s right, you didn’t misread; here we have one thousand random and interesting facts about literally everything you could think of!

 The Postal Service got its name based on the fact that they originally used USPS to send each other music tracks because of conflicting schedules.

-December 3rd is known as “Roof Over Your Head Day” – a day to be grateful of what we have in life!
+December 3rd is known as “Roof Over Your Head Day” – a day to be grateful for what we have in life!

 Alaska is the only state in America that can be typed on one row of a traditional English QWERTY keyboard.